Welcome to this Brazil Itinerary that I’ve planned out for you.

 For nightlife, head to D.EDGE for electronic music, and Casa de Luz, which ranges from laid-back samba and jazz to hip-hop, depending on the night.

-The city of Santos, 30km south of Sao Paulo has lots of great beaches, and can easily be done as a day trip such as the Embare and Ponta da Praia beaches.
+The city of Santos, 30km south of Sao Paulo has lots of great beaches, and can be done as a day trip such as the Embare and Ponta da Praia beaches.
+See more things to do in São Paulo in my travel guide.

 Duration: (4 Days) > Time: Day count: 85 [+4days]